Carrier Comparison

 Can I get overnight delivery on Saturday?

-USPS delivers Priority Mail Express on Saturdays at no extra charge -- it is part of the standard service.
+USPS delivers Priority Mail Express on Saturdays at no extra charge, it is part of the standard service.
 FedEx offers Saturday delivery but charges a surcharge that can add $16 or more to the shipping cost.
 If you need Saturday overnight delivery, USPS is the clear value winner.
+Over a busy weekend season, that $16 per Saturday shipment adds up fast: 10 Saturday overnight orders a week is $160 in surcharges you can avoid entirely with USPS.

 Compare Rates From All Carriers